 Currently, there are some records of streamflow within the NMMA.
 On Los Berros Creek, the Los Berros #757 streamflow sensor is located 0.8 miles downstream from Adobe Creek and 3.7 miles north of Nipomo on Los Berros Road, and the Valley Road #731 streamflow sensor is located on at the Valley Road bridge over Los Berros Creek (Figure 3-6).
-The data at the Los Berros gauge are compiled by San Luis County Department of Public Works.
+The data at the Los Berros gauge are compiled by SLO DPW.
 Nipomo Creek streamflow is not currently gauged.
-A new gauge on Los Berros Creek is in the process of being installed by the County of San Luis Obispo at the Quailwood Lane bridge, downstream of State Route 101.
+A new gauge on Los Berros Creek was installed by SLO DPW at the Quailwood Lane bridge, downstream of State Route 101.